RobynLlama/LetsgoGB/docs/ReadMe.txt

 	almost completely useless due to the base mechanics being awful.
 These features will likely be replaced in a future update.
 Running will always work so at least caves full of Zubat will be a bit less annoying :]

+Section 1-1: Imposter Battles
+	Dittos have been removed from all maps.
+How will you find one now?
+Hey, Maybe you're just imagining things but that wild pokemon doesn't quite look right.
+Something is just.. off.
+Maybe you should catch it!

 Section 2: Earning Experience and Money
 	When catching a wild pokemon all pokemon in your party will gain split XP as though